-It has been over a decade when I was on the phone with one of my Chief Petty Officers who worked a couple of hundred miles from our headquarters.
-Most of the specific conversation during the call has long since left my memory bank, but the overall content of the call, and what occurred afterwards, will be with me forever.
+It has been over a decade since I was on the phone with one of my Chief Petty Officers who worked a couple of hundred miles from our headquarters; most of the specifics during the conversation has long since left my memory bank, but the overall content of the call, and what occurred afterwards, will be with me forever.

 It was a Friday afternoon, and information was passed to me that a relatively new check-in to our command was believed to be either wearing really bad cologne or he may have had alcohol on his breath when the person saw him that morning.

 During the call, I do remember the Chief admitting that he had a couple of drinks the night before, but he didn’t feel there was any way he was inebriated by the time he got to work that morning.
 We continued our conversation and I asked him if he would voluntarily meet with the command’s Drug and Alcohol Program Advisor (DAPA) on Monday.
 He agreed; I actually remember him sounding like he was looking forward to it.
 I hung up the phone with him saying the same thing I said to every Sailor, “Drive Safe”.

 I don’t recall what time of the day it was, but I received a phone call at home that Sunday.
 The Chief (Read the rest of the article…)

 Published: February 17th, 2012

 Every once and a while, I will publish a guest post from Sailors or Future Sailors who like to write and have their works put out for all to see.

 Today, I would like to introduce ETSA Slebodnik with his first essay, “Anger: Us and Them.”